Programming-The-Next-Step-2025/book-recommender/README.md

 ## 📦 Getting Started

-To install and run the app directly from GitHub:
+To install and run the app from GitHub:

-# Install devtools if you haven't already
-install.packages("devtools")

-# Install the package from GitHub
-devtools::install_github("Programming-The-Next-Step-2025/book-recommender")

-# Run the app
-bookrecommender::run_app()

-Alternatively, to clone and open the full project locally:

 # Clone the repository and open it as a project
 usethis::create_from_github("Programming-The-Next-Step-2025/book-recommender", fork = FALSE)